VirtuBox/ubuntu-nginx-web-server/README.md

 ```

 ## Cleanup previous EasyEngine v3

+<span style="color: red">Included by default in WordOps - this may not be needed anymore</span>

 EasyEngine migration to WordOps is now handled by the install script.
 The only step to finish the migration is to remove previous php versions if you don't need them anymore.